benjaminiserman/Template/README.md

 1. Download either "build.zip" or "standalone.zip" from the latest release, depending on your prerequisites.
 2. Unzip the file.
-3. Find the file "Template.exe" within the unzipped folder and run it.
+3. Find the file "TEMPLATE.exe" within the unzipped folder and run it.
-4. DoCoolStuffAsEloquentlyExplainedHere
+4. TEMPLATEDoCoolStuffAsEloquentlyExplainedHereTEMPLATE

 ## Contribution
-To contribute to <project_name>, follow these steps:
+To contribute to TEMPLATE, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.